Mass Spectrometry and Separations

 Agilent 6120B LCMS

-The Agilent 1260 Infinity HPLC with 6120B Single Quad MS offers robust, versatile, sensitive and selective analysis of a broad range of compounds for routine characterization of complex mixtures.
+The Agilent 1260 Infinity HPLC with 6120B Single Quad MS offers a robust, versatile, sensitive and selective analysis of a broad range of compounds for routine characterization of complex mixtures.
 A quaternary gradient HPLC coupled with a choice of chromatographic stationary phases (C8, C18, phenyl-hexyl, SB-aq) and the specificity of MS detection enables LCMS to cover a broad range of analytical requirements for liquid soluble, polar or non-polar compounds.
-This is bookable here.

 Agilent 1220 Infinity HPLC